src-d/sourced-ce/docs/quickstart/1-install-requirements.md

 - [Docker for macOS](https://store.docker.com/editions/community/docker-ce-desktop-mac)
 - [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows) (Make sure to read the [system requirements for Docker on Windows](https://docs.docker.com/docker-for-windows/install/).)

-## Docker compose
+## Docker Compose

-**source{d} CE** is deployed as Docker containers, using [Docker Compose](https://docs.docker.com/compose), but it is not required a local installation of Docker Compose; if it is not found it will be deployed inside a container.
+**source{d} CE** is deployed as Docker containers, using [Docker Compose](https://docs.docker.com/compose), but it is not required to have a local installation of Docker Compose; if it is not found it will be deployed inside a container.

-If you prefer a local installation of Docker Compose, you can follow [Docker Compose install guide](https://docs.docker.com/compose/install)
+If you prefer a local installation of Docker Compose, you can follow the [Docker Compose install guide](https://docs.docker.com/compose/install)